-I am a PhD Candidate in Politics at Princeton University, where I am a graduate fellow in the Program for Quantitative and Analytical Political Science (Q-APS), the Research Program in Political Economy, and the Fellowship of Woodrow Wilson Scholars.
-My fields of specialization are: Political Economy and Political Methodology.
+I am an Assistant Professor in Political Science at the University of North Carolina at Chapel Hill.
+I hold a PhD in Politics (Political Economy program) from Princeton University, where I was a graduate fellow in the Program for Quantitative and Analytical Political Science (Q-APS), the Research Program in Political Economy, and the Fellowship of Woodrow Wilson Scholars.
+My fields of specialization are Political Economy and Political Methodology.

 My work has been published at American Political Science Review, Journal of Development Economics, Journal of Politics, and Economics Letters.

-Before coming to Princeton University, I was a Research Fellow at the Research Department of the Inter-American Development Bank, and a Consultant at the World Bank’s Latin America and the Caribbean Region Poverty Reduction Unit.
-I hold a M.A. from Vanderbilt University and a B.A. from Universidad Católica de Honduras.
+Before graduate school, I was a Research Fellow at the Research Department of the Inter-American Development Bank, and a Consultant at the World Bank’s Latin America and the Caribbean Region Poverty Reduction Unit.

 A copy of my CV can be found here.